padmaraj85/python-vendoring/README.md

 ### Listing the libraries to be bundled.

-- **requirements.txt** -- file contains the library to be bundled.
+- `requirements.txt` file contains the library to be bundled.
 Update it according to your needs.

 ### Create the containers
 ```bash